 When to fly to Finland

 Understandably, in a country where the winter is so dark, the most popular time for tourists to seek Finland flights and visit is during the summer months (May-September).
 There are exceptions, the month of December in the run-up to Christmas is popular with those coming to see Father Christmas in his natural habitat.
-The Northern Lights are most likely to be seen in September-October and March-April.
+If you want to see the Northern Lights, book your flights to Finland around September-October and March-April as these are the times you are most likely to see them.

 Getting around Finland

 Finland is a very large country.
-If you’re travelling long distances then a plane is by far the quickest option.
-There are a couple of airlines offering domestic Finland flights, including Finnair and Blue 1.
+If you’re travelling long distances then a flight is by far the quickest option.
+There are a couple of airlines offering cheap domestic Finland flights, including Finnair and Blue 1.
 About 20 destinations within the country are served by air.

 The train service is efficient and covers a very good distance, though buses are necessary if visiting more remote towns.
 Both are reasonably priced and comfortable.